emuehlstein/syslog-formula/README.rst

-rsyslog-formula
+syslog-formula
 ===============

-Configures and starts rsyslog service.
+Configures and starts syslog service.
 Currently the log file schema is based on the debian default.
-The formula allows control if rsyslog should listen for tcp / udp connections.
+The formula allows control if syslog should listen for tcp / udp connections.
 Further ikml logging (kernel) logging can be disabled, e.g. for lxc containers and logs can be redirected to an other server.

 .. note::